isabella232/devo-ps.github.io/_posts/blog/_drafts/2013-09-11-zookeeper-doozer-etc-a-pissing-contest.md

  Only after lots of research and starting to use Doozer we stumbled into a new distributed configuration storage called Etcd.
 It had it's first release of v0.1.0 last month (Aug 2013), but despite the young age we gave it a try.
 It is developed by CoreOS team that is developing new innovative os for ...(todo).

+On surface Etcd and Doozer seem very similar but clearest technical difference is that it uses aft algorithm instead of Paxos.
+Raft is designed to be simpler and easier to implement (https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf    http://kellabyte.com/2013/05/09/an-alternative-to-paxos-the-raft-consensus-algorithm/) than the Paxos (known to be hard to implement).

+Etcd system is archtected similarly to Doozer cluster.
+You setup the servers pointing to eachother and state is automatically shared.
+It however also keeps it's data persistent (writes log and snapshots).
+This was valuable in our usecase because we may have single-server clusters.
+The security features are using CA's, certs and private keys.
+Setting those up takes some effort, but provides nice layer of safety.

 It was lacking doozer's cool logo, but otherwise it felt very finished, at least considering its age.
 It is still under very active development and we even found a simple Python client binding (link) that came handy.
 Etcd is based on Raft protocol (link), and it offers encryption and authentication that we will eventually need.
 Another cool thing is that it uses http as the client interface making it useful for cases where we just want to pull a value using curl from a bash script.

 Pros:
  - Simple deployment
  - Easy to use (especially because of http interface)
  - Planned ACL implementation (there is a ticket)
+ - Data persistency
   - Encryption
   - Authentication (private keys)
   - Good documentation (but not very comprehensive)